satyagraha/spider/README.md

 ## Overview

+This project is an implementation of a basic web spider in Scala, and it demonstrates the use of Actors in particular.
-This provides a simple web spider written in Scala.
-Its primary purpose is to traverse a website looking for broken internal or external links, which it will report at the end of processing.
+The application's primary purpose is to traverse a website looking for broken internal or external links, which it will report at the end of processing.
 However, it has been designed so it can be extended and repurposed for related applications as required.

 ## Getting Started